I've bought SEO Canada.org and Canadian SEO.ca, which ought to nicely complement my existing collection of SEO related domains.

 The site has since been re-optimized for higher traffic words and is currently ranking on Yahoo and MSN's second pages, and is in Google's top 20 (with Google's mood-swings, it goes to the 70s and 80s now and then, however).
 All the while, the previously attained rankings have been maintained.

 This page was written a while ago.
 Since then, I've had job offers in the search marketing business from the likes of Microsoft, Ice.com, B5Media Blog Network and others.
-Instead of going in-house, however, I've started my own SEO services firm.
+Instead of going in-house, however, I've started my own SEO servicesfirm.

+SEO Rates: I offer hourly rates and project pricing.
+In both cases, the rates I charge are in the range of medium sized businesses - competitive, but certainly upmarket.
+Premium work has a price, and I stand by the quality of my SEO consulting services.
 Hourly: My rate for hourly consultations is $97 an hour.
 You can buy an hour of my time by clicking the button below, following which you'll get a confirmation of your purchase email from Paypal and another email from me within 24 hours asking when you'd like to schedule your consultation.

 The bill will be from SEO ROI (link opens in a new window), which is my main SEO company.